skalarproduktraum/phd-thesis/chapters/visual-processing.md

 The function of the K cells remains a bit nebulous: They might play a role in motion detection and where-and-when processing [@Eiber:20182bf] and regulate other visual pathways [@Martin:2019cd1], and most likely are heterogeneous and form subpopulations [@Casagrande:1994tp].

-The most striking fact about the LGN is that it does not receive most of its input from the retinal ganglion cells, but actually from the visual cortex itself.
-Through this feedback loop, the LGN is able to play a vital role in the direction of visual attention, focussing and vergence of the eyes, and stereoscopic mapping of the visual field.
+Another striking fact about the LGN is that it does not receive most of its input from the retinal ganglion cells, but actually from the visual cortex itself.
+Through this feedback loop, the LGN is able to play a vital role in the direction of visual attention, focussing, and vergence of the eyes, as well as in stereoscopic mapping of the visual field.

-Just as the retinal ganglion cells provide a spatial coding of their inputs, the LGN provides a temporal coding, resulting in an even more efficient transmission of information.
+Just as the retinal ganglion cells provide a spatial coding of their inputs by forming receptive fields, the LGN provides a temporal coding, resulting in an even more efficient transmission of information.

 In terms of functional relevance to eye movements, the LGN plays an important role in the execution of saccades [@Krebs:20105e6], as well as indirectly controlling the ciliary muscles for vergence and focus described in [Optical Path].